Nolwac/cli-grapher/README.md

 The tool fetches data from an endpoint, converts the data to python dictionary and then plots it.

 ## Setup/Installation
+**Warning:** Python, pip and git needs to be installed on your machine and they have to be added to the *PATH* environment variable, to allow execution from Command Line Interface (CLI).

 First clone the project to your local machine.
 A script has been written to automatically setup the project.
 Navigate to the project's root directory and execute the command below to setup the project